 Disclosure: This post may contain affliate links.
 We may recieve a small commission if you purchase something using the link.
 It won't cost you any extra money.
 Please check our disclosure policy for more information.

-The Australian Volunteer Coast Guard plays a vital role for safety at sea and provide rescues from sinking vessels, vessels that have gone aground, towing for vessels with flat batteries and mechanical issues, to more serious emergencies such as search and rescue for those lost or missing at sea.
+The Australian Volunteer Coast Guard plays a vital role for safety at sea and provides rescues from sinking vessels, vessels that have gone aground, towing for vessels with flat batteries and mechanical issues, to more serious emergencies such as search and rescue for those lost or missing at sea.

 Why choose this course?